chiragarora07/The-Simon-Game/README.md

 ## 🎯 How to Play

-1. Press any key to start the game
+1. Touch anywhere to start the game
 2. Watch the pattern shown by the game
-3. Repeat the pattern by clicking the colored buttons
+3. Repeat the pattern by touching the colored buttons
 4. Each correct round increases the level
 5. One wrong click ends the game